 2022 Flu vaccination blitz – Free flu vaccinations for Queenslanders

 The Queensland Government is offering free influenza vaccines to all Queenslanders in response to rising cases of influenza.
 Find out about eligibility, reimbursement and where to book your influenza vaccination appointment.

 Influenza (or the flu) is a highly contagious, acute viral infection that spreads easily from person to person.
 Influenza is most often caused by type A or B influenza viruses that infect the upper airways and lungs.

 Flu season in Queensland is typically from June to September, with a peak usually in August.
-In the tropical areas the pattern can be more variable and may include clusters outside this period.
+In tropical areas, the pattern can be more variable and may include clusters outside this period.
 In 2019, there was a wider distribution of influenza onset in Queensland between March and October, with the peak occurring in August.

 Flu is not the same as a common cold or COVID-19, but it can be a serious illness.
-For some people, such as young children, the elderly and those with underlying medical conditions, the flu can cause serious complications requiring hospitalisation and can sometimes lead to death.
+For some people, such as young children, the elderly, and those with underlying medical conditions, the flu can cause serious complications requiring hospitalisation and can sometimes lead to death.

 Symptoms usually appear 1 to 3 days after becoming infected.
 People are potentially infectious to others even before they have symptoms.